 And here’s the scary truth about what’s going into our clothes: we just don’t know what’s in our clothes.

 There currently isn’t enough transparency in the apparel industry about what chemicals are being used, nor full understanding of their health impacts on the workers who are in direct contact with the chemicals, the environments and communities they live in.
 Residual chemicals on clothing can affect the health of consumers as well.

-Flame retardants, which can still be found in children’s clothes (not just sleepwear!), can be hormonal disruptors.
+Flame retardants, which can still be found in baby's clothes (not just sleepwear!), can be hormonal disruptors.
 Azo dyes, which are the most commonly used dyes in the textile manufacturing industry, can be carcinogenic.
 In fact, some azo dyes are banned in the European Union because of their carcinogenic properties.
 Heavy metals such as lead and cadmium are found in dyes and can cause cancer or damage the nervous system.